rwieruch/blog_robinwieruch_content/blog/javascript-callback-function/index.md

 });
 ```

 In this case, our `printText` function takes two arguments: a text and a callback function.
 The callback function is passed as an inlined function to `printText`.
-You could extract it as a function definition before passing it to `printText` as well:
+You could extract it as a function declaration before passing it to `printText` as well:

 ```javascript{5-7,9}
 function printText(text, fn) {